chromium/chromium/docs/toolchain_support.md

-To have any chance that this works, we continuously build and run tests in most of these configurations with trunk clang/llvm, to catch regressions and intentinonal changes upstream that cause problems for us.
+To have any chance that this works, we continuously build and run tests in most of these configurations with trunk clang/llvm, to catch regressions and intentional changes upstream that cause problems for us.

 When we land a toolchain update, we rely on the CQ to make sure all combinations work with the new toolchain.
 We use all default CQ bots, and a long list of